Chronic Neck Pain : Postural Causes and A Unique Fix

 Fix the Shoulder Blade Exercise to improve forward head, pull shoulders back, strengthen shoulder blade anchoring, and free up neck motion.
 For tight chest muscles and upper abdominals, do Thumbs-Up and Bruegger Exercises, Wall Angels or Wall Standing Exercise, also Pectoralis Minor Stretch (note precautions), and frequently remind oneself to keep the chest lifted, by lengthening spine from top of pelvis to ribcage.
 Take some deep breaths during the day and notice how good it feels for the lungs to expand unimpeded when the chest is lifted.

 First – correct anterior pelvic tilt: A) Stretch front hip flexors/quadriceps to allow the pelvis to tilt back more easily, and just after B) do Posterior Pelvic tilts to flatten the lumbar curve by tightening the front abdominals to pull up on the pelvis and tilt it backwards.

-Second – strengthen weak, elongated external obliques see below for: A) Wall Standing, B) Isometric "Abdominal Bracing Exercises" 3) Avoid crunches, which strengthen rectis abdominis (6-pack abs), which acts to pull down the rib cage and depresses the chest.
-Crunches also do not strengthen the external obliques,
+Second – strengthen weak, elongated external obliques see below for abdominal exercises: A) Wall Standing, B) Isometric "Abdominal Bracing Exercises" C) abdominal anti-rotation exercises.
+Avoid crunches, which strengthen rectus abdominis (6-pack abs), which acts to pull down the rib cage and depresses the chest.
+Crunches also do not strengthen the external obliques.

 Third – strengthen gluts and hamstrings.
 Squats are extraordinary for improving strength of the posterior chain especially hip extensors and gluts.
 But make sure that hyper-lordotic lower back is corrected first.